sigcsets/sigcse_website/about/reports/board.md

       - description: "Minutes of a SIGCSE Board Meeting"
         date: 2020-10-20

       - description: "Minutes of a SIGCSE Board Meeting"
+        date: 2020-10-27

+      - description: "Minutes of a SIGCSE Board Meeting"
         date: 2020-11-17